 There are a lot of unpronounceable evils that lurk in the products that we so lavishly apply to our skin.
 The skin is our largest organ – and it is also the thinnest!
 Almost everything that you rub onto your skin will end up in your bloodstream!

-Now this is why using coconut oil as a face moisturizer is such a wonderful and safe alternative!
-If it doesn’t cause the adverse effects mentioned previously – what an amazing way to keep our bodies and skin healthy!
+Now, this is why using coconut oil as a face moisturizer is such an excellent and safe alternative!
+If it doesn’t cause the adverse effects mentioned previously – what a fantastic way to keep our bodies and skin healthy!

 Then just to be the cherry on the cake – studies suggest that coconut oil may help reduce wrinkles.
 Collagen is a substance that our bodies produce, to keep our skin smooth and full of elasticity.
-Coconut oil has the ability to penetrate deeply into our skins and help repair collagen, so that it can do its job!
+Coconut oil can penetrate deeply into our skins and help repair collagen so that it can do its job!

 Other pages in the cocopalmtree in connection with this page

 2. Bright, Sierra.
 Natural living ideas.
 Coconut oil as a moisturizer

 3. Longyear, Julie.
 From the bath tub. http://www.fromthebathtub.com/2015/03/why-some-skin-types-should-stop-using.html.